Honey Gourami tank mates

 Fish to avoid with Honey Gourami

-From the unsafe list — predation, aggression, or space rules on this profile.
+Predation, aggression, or space rules on this profile.
+Treat these as poor default mixes.

 Tank size and groups

-- Published minimum for Honey Gourami: 40L — group minimum 1 .
+- Published minimum for Honey Gourami: 40L.
+Group minimum 1 .

-- Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other — that is why pair checks include tank context, not only temperament.
+- Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other.
+That is why pair checks include tank context, not only temperament.

 - Nearest litre hub to this minimum: 40L hub.